Monocropping: Difficulties

+Journalist Michael Pollan argues that monocropping not only depletes fertile land, but it results in overproduction of certain agricultural crops.
+Corn is a primary example, as its overproduction drove its pricing downward.
+The overproduction for low prices drives many small farms out of business, as many small farms cannot compete with government-subsidized agricultural productions.
+This ironically, as Pollan argues, leads to "food deserts" in which farmers produce a certain crop that is modified to be inedible and serve another purpose; this, coupled with low government payments, drives farmers and their families into hunger.

 Soil depletion is also a negative effect of mono-cropping.
 Crop rotation plays an important role in replenishing soil nutrients, especially atmospheric nitrogen converted to usable forms by nitrogen-fixing bacteria that form a relationship with legumes such as soybeans.
 Some legumes can also be used as cover crops or planted in fallow fields.
 In addition, monocropping encourages pesticide resistance and pest evolution and so rotating crops performs an important role in preventing pathogen and pest build-up.
 There are however a few diseases which are less severe in a monocropping system, like take-all in wheat, as the population of an organism which feeds on the disease causing pathogen grows over repeated years of the presence of the pathogen.

 Soil ecology

 While economically a very efficient system, allowing for specialization in equipment and crop production, monocropping is also controversial, as it damages the soil ecology (including depletion or reduction in diversity of soil nutrients) and provide an unbuffered niche for parasitic species, increasing crop vulnerability to opportunistic insects, plants, and microorganisms.
 The result is a more fragile ecosystem with an increased dependency on pesticides and artificial fertilizers.
 The concentrated presence of a single cultivar, genetically adapted with a single resistance strategy, presents a situation in which an entire crop can be wiped out very quickly by a single opportunistic species.
 An example of this would be the Great Famine of Ireland in 1845–1849.